What are Ground Pearl?

-As their name suggests you see ground pearls below the surface as small pearl-shaped balls in the thatch or soil.
+They are scale insects that belong to the Margarodidae family, and get their name as they look like pink pearls.
+You see Ground Pearls in the soil or thatch as small pearl-shaped balls.
 The female is pink and has claws and front legs.
-The male is smaller than the female, but has a slender waxy “tail” up to 6mm long.
+The male is smaller than the female, and has a slender waxy “tail” that is up to 6mm long.

 The “pink pearl” is the nymph which has a hard, globular, yellow to purple shell.
 The nymphs are up to 1.5 mm in diameter.1Buss EA.
 (May 2009).
 Insect Pest Management on Turfgrass.
 EDIS.
 (29 November 2012)